WorldCell: Subsidiaries

 WorldCell is the parent company of three additional entities: TravelComm, IMC Ísland, and Alterna.

 TravelComm is a retail service that rents cell phones to United States customers traveling abroad.
 TravelComm's services are used by international business travelers, vacationers, and college students studying abroad.
 TravelComm has recently added US Domestic service to its list of products.

 IMC Ísland is a licensed Iceland-based mobile operator.
 IMC uses the Viking Wireless GSM network and has access to multiple international GSM networks.
 WorldCell is able to offer international wireless service through IMC's networks, as well as through roaming agreements and SIM cards.

-IMC Ísland launched Alterna Telecom, a new company that will provide mobile service to local users in Iceland, in late 2009.
+IMC Ísland launched Alterna Telecom, a new company that provides mobile service to local users in Iceland, in late 2009.
 IMC and Alterna also announced that they will be cooperating with Síminn, a mobile provider with the largest 3G network in Iceland.
-Alterna began testing its service with a group of beta customers in 2009 and will transition these trial subscriptions to paid plans in 2010.
+Alterna began testing its service with a group of beta customers in 2009 and transitioned these trial subscriptions to paid plans in 2010.